particle-iot/docs/src/content/datasheets/photon-shields.md

 ### Using the Solar Kit
 Assembly:
-1. Mount the cable gland in the side of the box.
+1. Screw the cable gland into the side of the box.
+If you want it to be truly water-tight, you should add some silicone caulk.
+Also, the inner nut may not have enough clearance to fit, but that's fine with caulking.
 2. Screw the Solar Shield down inside the box using the included M4 screws.
 3. Pass the barrel jack wire through the cable gland, leaving the bare wires inside the box and the connector outside.
 4. Put the red wire into the terminal block marked "+" and the black wire into "GND" and tighten them down firmly with a small screwdriver.